Lulliter/BrazilWaterSurvey/README.md

 ### Content:
+~This webpage http://brazilwatersurvey.lulliter.com/ has been built as an `R Markdown website`, using `Jekyll` and `GitHub Pages` as a static site generator - then redirected from Github to my custom domain on `AWS`. ~

-This webpage http://brazilwatersurvey.lulliter.com/ has been built as an `R Markdown website`, using `Jekyll` and `GitHub Pages` as a static site generator - then redirected from Github to my custom domain on `AWS`.
+This webpage https://lulliter.github.io/BrazilWaterSurvey/ has been built as an `R Markdown website`, using `Jekyll` and `GitHub Pages` as a static site generator - then redirected from Github to my custom domain on `AWS`.

 The code for the page is on this [Github repo](https://github.com/Lulliter/BrazilWaterSurvey), which is actually a sud-directory of the research project.
 The latter (not publicly disclosed because includes confidential data) is on the IADB company OneDrive cloud.